Who can apply for a residence permit cross-border service provider?

 Cost of application

-The employer pays for the application.
-The IND will send a request to pay the application costs (fees) by letter.
+The IND will send a request by post to the emplyer to pay the application costs (fees).
 Was the application submitted by the employee?
-If so, he or she will receive a letter from the Dutch embassy or consulate.
+Then he or she will receive a letter from the Dutch embassy or consulate.

 Decision on your application